lqsantos/DataOcean.IntanceManager/docs/master/11-api-specifications.md

 #### **UPGRADE Instance Blueprint Version**
 - **What:** Change instance to use different blueprint version (template upgrade)
 - **URL:** `PATCH /instances/{public_id}/blueprint-version` (using UUID)
+- **Fields:**
+  - `version_number` (required): New blueprint version number to upgrade to
 - **Process:**
-  1. Validate new blueprint_version_id belongs to same Blueprint
+  1. Validate new version_number belongs to same Blueprint and is published
   2. Regenerate all Instance_Templates for new blueprint version
   3. Inherit new template versions from new Blueprint_Templates
   4. Preserve instance-specific overrides where possible
 - **Rules:**
-  - Must be same Blueprint (different version)
+  - Must be same Blueprint (different published version)
   - All Instance_Templates regenerated with new template versions
   - Instance-specific values preserved where compatible
 - **Impact:** Instance upgrades to new template versions defined in blueprint